 And your garage is one step closer to actually being used for what it was intended…housing a car.

 Go ahead and park those bikes!

 Hope you’ve found this DIY project helpful.
-We’ve got a ton more where this came from…most much less time intensive than this one!
+We’ve got a ton more DIY ideas and organizing inspiration where this came from…be sure to check these out!

 Pin this post for later!
 And if you make one, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this project, too!

 Feeling inspired to declutter?
 Keep the momentum going!
 Here are 60 places you can declutter at home in just 5-minutes at a time.
 Grab your free copy now by clicking here or on the picture below: